SD1982/prestashop-pr-stats/README.md

 The script will gather all PR merged since the last one, using Github API cursors stored in the database.

+### Visualize the data

-Then use the `index.php` file to browse the data.
+Use the `index.php` file to browse the data (any webserver configuration will do).
+All data is averaged by week.
+I'll probably add soon a toggle to show data per PR, average per day, average per week, etc.